SCPC > All Collections

-Mrs. Scott, the elder daughter of Olin D. and Gladys Atkinson Johnston, recounts her recollections of life in the Governor’s Mansion and in the Maryland suburbs of Washington, D.C., her father’s political campaigns, and her mother’s active role in Johnston’s campaigns and career in government.
+Sallie Scott was the elder daughter of Olin D. and Gladys Atkinson Johnston.
+She recalls life in the Governor’s Mansion and in the Maryland suburbs of Washington, D.C., her father’s political campaigns, and her mother’s active role in Johnston’s political career.

 - Shorey, Gregory D. (b.
 1924)Papers, 1948-2009, 8 ft.

 Businessman Greg Shorey became a leading force in developing the Republican Party in South Carolina during the 1950s and 1960s.
 He served as an active state leader in Eisenhower's presidential campaigns in 1952 and 1956, and in Barry Goldwater's presidential campaigns in 1960 and 1964.
 He was chair of the state Party from 1958 to 1961, and continues his involvement to this day.